shivshankardayal/Kunjika/Features.rst

 10. Showing views using very simple algorithm which people may not like.
 11. Reputation system.

-    (a).
+    a.
 1 point for asking question
-    (b).
+    b.
 1 point for doing voting up -1 for down.
-    (c).
+    c.
 2 points for getting vote up -2 for down.
-    (d).
+    d.
 1 point for editing.
-    (e).
+    e.
 10 points for accepted answer
-    (f).
+    f.
 2 points for accepting answer.
-    (f).
+    g.
 4 points for answering.

 12. Making questions favorite for one user.